 That said, I feel much better since using Milk Thistle and removing toxins.
 I just had to give it time.
 My mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.

 Milk Thistle (Silybum marianum Gaertn), is a member of the family Asteraceae.
 It’s also known as the Marian, St. Mary’s, and Our Lady’s thistle.
 Milk Thistle should not be confused with the blessed or holy thistle (Cnicus benedictus), an entirely different species.

 Milk Thistle, a tall herb with prickly leaves and a milky sap, is native to the Mediterranean region of Europe.
-It’s among the most ancient of all known herbal medicines, having been used for centuries as a folk remedy for liver complaints.
-Recent research has demonstrated that extracts of milk thistle do indeed protect against liver toxins.
+It’s among the most ancient of known herbal medicines, having been used for centuries as a folk remedy for liver complaints.
+Recent research demonstrates that extracts of milk thistle do indeed protect against liver toxins.

-Research has uncovered a host of antihepatotoxic (liver protectant) compounds commonly referred to as silymarin, in Milk Thistle.
-Animal studies have shown that silymarin exerts a liver protective effect against a variety of toxins, including the phallo toxins of the deadly Amanita phalloides mushroom.
+Research has uncovered a host of antihepatotoxic (liver protecting) compounds commonly referred to as silymarin, in Milk Thistle.
+Animal studies show that silymarin exerts a liver protective effect against a variety of toxins, including the phallo toxins of the deadly Amanita phalloides mushroom.

-Using Milk Thistle ~~ Start out slow with Milk Thistle because it releases toxins from your liver; the effect can be intense if there are many toxins.
+Using Milk Thistle ~ Start out slow with Milk Thistle.
+When it releases toxins from your liver the effect can be intense.
 Don’t use more than one capsule a day for the first two weeks.
 (I had two weeks during which I felt as if my mind had turned to cement; it was quite worrying.)